How a Science Center Translation Made a Brain Exhibition Accessible to Children & Scientists Alike

 - Service Translation Services

-In 2019, the South Florida Science Center partnered with Florida Atlantic University’s Brain Institute to develop the world’s most advanced exhibit about the human brain.
+In 2019, the Cox Science Center partnered with Florida Atlantic University’s Brain Institute to develop the world’s most advanced exhibit about the human brain.
 When the center needed Spanish translations of the exhibition’s high-tech displays, immersives, and interactives, it came to Eriksen.

 the Science Center